-Cheese Fondue is a typical dish of Italian cuisine, originating from the region of Val d'Aosta.
-It is a creamy, melted, and stringy cheese, perfect for accompanying croutons or vegetables.
+Cheese Fondue is a typical dish of Italian cuisine, originating from the Aosta Valley region.
+It is a creamy, melty cheese dish, perfect for accompanying toasted bread or vegetables.

 Cut the cheese into very thin slices and place it in a bowl